GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blueprint/index.md

 ### Create a Client Credentials OAuth Grant for Genesys Cloud

-1. If you haven't already got Client Credentials with the required scopes, log in to your Genesys Cloud organization and create a new OAuth client that uses the Client Credentials Grant type with the required scopes.
+1. If you don't already have Client Credentials with the required scopes, log in to your Genesys Cloud organization and create a new OAuth client that uses the Client Credentials Grant type with the required scopes.
 For more information, see [Create an OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/ "Opens the Create an OAuth client article") in the Genesys Cloud Resource Center.
 2. In your local blueprint repository, open the [config.ts](https://github.com/GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blob/main/src/config.ts) file.
 Add the client ID and secret from your OAuth client and specify the region where your Genesys Cloud organization is located, for example, `mypurecloud.ie` or `mypurecloud.com.au`.

 ### Start the docker container